glpi-project/doc/source/cli.rst

      - No
    * - --manufacturer-id
      - -m
      - If option is set, only items having given manufacturer ID will be processed.
-Currently only available for Software dictionnary.
+Currently only available for Software dictionary.
      - Yes
      -
      - No